BUYER'S GUIDE

 What a Satisfactory EICR Means

 A Satisfactory EICR is the result you are hoping for.
-It means the inspector has found no C1, C2, or FI observations.
-There may be C3 (improvement recommended) observations — these are not defects, they are suggestions for future improvement.
+It means the inspector recorded no C1 and no C2 observations.
+There may still be C3 or FI entries — these are advisory and do not change the assessment, but they are worth reading rather than filing.

-A Satisfactory EICR does not mean the installation is perfect or will never need attention.
-It means that at the time of inspection, the installation was found to be in a condition where it did not pose a danger.
-The inspector will recommend a next inspection date, typically in one to five years depending on the age and condition of the installation.
+Satisfactory does not mean perfect, and it does not mean the installation will never need attention.
+It means that at the time of inspection the installation was found to be in a satisfactory condition for continued service.

-• Keep the EICR — a Satisfactory EICR is a document you will want to keep.
-It demonstrates the condition of the installation at the time of purchase and will be useful when you come to sell, let the property, or make an insurance claim.
+A Satisfactory EICR documents the condition of the installation at the time of purchase.
+It will be useful when you come to sell, let the property, or make an insurance claim, and the next inspector will work from it.

-• Review C3 observations — while C3 findings do not make the EICR Unsatisfactory, they identify areas for improvement.
-Review these with your electrician and plan upgrades as budget allows.
+C3 findings do not make a report Unsatisfactory, but they identify where the installation would benefit from improvement.
+Review them with your electrician and plan the upgrades as budget allows.

 08 · Buyer's Guide